Trying to figure out what you can’t eat as a vegan can send you into a mind-spin.

 Veganism is a way of living that attempts to exclude all forms of animal exploitation and cruelty, be it for food, clothes, products or any other purpose.
 It involves the understanding that we can live a happy, healthy and fulfilled life without causing harm to other creatures.
 Unfortunately, there are whole industries built for the exact opposite – profit over principles.
 We’ve all funded these dark businesses (albeit unintentionally or unknowingly) throughout our lives.
 But the good news is it’s so easy to stop!

-Food is a great place to begin.
-If you’ve read our page ‘What Will Vegans Eat?‘ then you’re already off to a great start.
-There’s a huge amount of choice out there that’s cruelty free.
-There are vegan alternatives for everything listed below, so please don’t feel restricted.
+Food is the obvious place to begin when becoming vegan.
+If you’ve read my page ‘What Will Vegans Eat?‘ then you’re already off to a great start, and hopefully inspired by all of the options out there.
+There are also vegan alternatives for everything listed below, so please don’t feel restricted.

-But what about the things that vegans won’t eat?
-We’ve compiled a list of the things that are non-vegan, with a brief, non-graphic explanation of why.
-Read on!
+So what about the things that vegans won’t eat?
+I’ve compiled a list of non-vegan foods, with a brief, non-graphic explanation of why we won’t consume them.

 - Meat.
 The obvious one!
 This is ANY meat not labelled vegan.
 It should be very, very clear if it’s faux meat or not.
 Vegans believe that flesh belongs on a living, breathing, pain free animal.
 It’s not ours to purchase or use.
 FACTS: animals feel pain, even humane meat suffers, no animal wants to die.